Blog > 7 Ideas on Becoming a More Sustainable Business

 Upgrade your appliances

 There are plenty more ideas, and depending on how far you’re willing to go, you can make a significant impact on your carbon footprint.
 For example, you could invest in solar panels or wind turbines to generate your own clean energy or invest in insulation and double glazing to keep your office space warmer for longer.
 This isn’t to say the small changes won’t stack up.
-One study found that reducing your screen brightness from 100% to 70% can reduce the energy used by your monitor by up to 20%!
+Research suggests that reducing your screen brightness from 100% to 70% can reduce the energy used by your monitor by up to 20%!

 Consider Your Online Carbon Footprint